 Phenthoate emulsifiable concentrate (EC) is largely used in the control of insect pests of agricultural importance.
 It is generally manufactured to contain 50 percent (m/m) of phenthoate.

 This standard was published in 1976.
-In this revision, the standard has been brought out in the latest style and format of the Indian Standards, and references to Indian Standards wherever applicable have been updated.
+In this revision, the standard has been brought out in the latest style and format of the Indian Standards as well as references to Indian Standards wherever applicable have been updated.
 It also incorporates two amendments issued to the previous version of this standard.

-In the preparation of this standard, due consideration has been given to the provisions of the Insecticides Act, 1968 and the Rules framed thereunder.
+In the preparation of this standard, due consideration has been given to the provisions of the Insecticides Act, 1968 and the rules framed thereunder.
 However, this standard is subject to the restrictions imposed under these, wherever applicable.

-For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022.
-‘Rules for rounding off numerical values (second revision)’ This number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.
+For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
+This number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

+Indian Standard

 PHENTHOATE EMULSIFIABLE CONCENTRATE (EC) — SPECIFICATION

 ( First Revision )